gstrugala/costa/docs/permap/load.rst

    30.6 3.30 2.73 0.70 3.75 3.22 0.71 4.20 3.42 0.73
    40.0 2.62 2.29 0.72 2.97 2.70 0.74 3.33 2.87 0.75

-Note that this format omit some dry-bulb - wet-bulb combinations (e.g. there is no data for
+Note that this format omit some dry-bulb / wet-bulb combinations (e.g. there is no data for
 :math:`T_{dbr} =` |_| 21.1 |_| °C and :math:`T_{wbr} =` |_| 19.4 |_| °C),
 but this is how manufacturers usually provide cooling performance data.
-Since Fillomino provides a way to determine the sensible heat ratio based on the conditions (see :ref:`using default corrections <default corrections>`), the SHC column is dropped by the method :meth:`~fillomino.buildpermap.build_cooling_permap`.
+Since Costa provides a way to determine the sensible heat ratio based on the conditions (see :ref:`using default corrections <default corrections>`), the SHC column is dropped by the method :meth:`~costa.buildpermap.build_cooling_permap`.

 .. rubric:: Footnotes